 Because of this, stakeholders should avoid relying solely on NTRs for major financial decisions, such as raising capital or seeking extensive financing.
 In some cases, the lack of assurance might lead to misinterpretations, especially if the business data is incomplete or outdated.

 Moreover, if the financial statements are used in scenarios that demand higher scrutiny, such as mergers or acquisitions, relying on an NTR could pose risks.
 Always consult with a trusted advisor to determine if an upgraded report, like an audited financial statement, is warranted.
-For a deeper dive into related advisory roles, check out exactly what’s the difference between advisor and consultant.
+For a deeper dive into related advisory roles, check out here exactly what’s the difference between advisor and consultant.

 Best Practices for Canadian Business Owners